soheil81170/todo-app/README.md

 # todo-app

-please go to master branch  /
+please switch to master branch  /

 We used the following technologies in this application: